harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 ```
 103 modules were created before merging
+101 modules were created after merging with a threshold of 0.05
+54 modules were created after merging with a threshold of 0.15
-30 modules were created after merging
+30 modules were created after merging with a threshold of 0.25
 ```

 Export gene lists